Lazarusphp-core/SessionManager/Readme.md

 ```

 SessionManager class also offers a Factory Class option giving a quicker more effient method to call and instantiate the class.

+optionally the second parameter also now supports Additional Values including

+* path
+    * this sets the path in which the sessions will read from : leaving this out will default to / (all paths)
+* sameSite
+    * set wether the session is strict or lax
+* httpOnly
+    * when set to true http will only try and send http Requests.
+* secure
+    * forces the use of https
+* domain
+    * set the domain in which the sessions can be read from, by default domain is set to ".".$_SERVER['HTTP_HOST'] allowing all domains and subdomains to be utilise the sessions.

 ```php
 use LazarusPhp\SessionsManager\SessionsFactory as Sessions;